What's new in SQL Server 2017

 - Native scoring - The PREDICT function in Transact-SQL can be used to perform scoring in any instance of SQL Server 2017, even if R isn't installed.
 All that's required is that you train the model using one of the supported RevoScaleR and revoscalepy algorithms and save the model in a new, compact binary format.

 - Package management - T-SQL now supports the CREATE EXTERNAL LIBRARY statement, to give DBAs greater management over R packages.
-Use roles to control prviate or shared package access, store R packages in the database and share them among users.
+Use roles to control private or shared package access, store R packages in the database and share them among users.

 - Performance improvements - The stored procedure